Disease Guide ·Intestinal Blockage ·2026

 What Causes Intestinal Blockage

-Cats swallow things they shouldn't — string, thread, ribbon, yarn, hair ties, tinsel, rubber bands, and small toys are the most common culprits.
-Linear foreign bodies (string-like objects) are especially dangerous in cats because one end often anchors under the tongue while the rest passes into the intestines, causing the intestinal walls to bunch and potentially perforate.
-Linear foreign bodies are most dangerous
+String, thread, ribbon, yarn, hair ties, and rubber bands are most common.
+Linear foreign bodies are most dangerous - one end anchors under the tongue while the rest bunches intestines, potentially perforating walls.

 Symptoms - What to Watch For